 The real answer here is "No".
-Horses get Mondays off, but participants are still required to provide all care.
-There may also be more time consuming chores scheduled on Mondays, i.e., major clean outs of the feed room, refrigerator, small grass paddocks, etc.
+Horses get at least one day off a week, usually Monday (your hack day can also be substituted as an additional day off).
+Participants are still required to provide all care.
+There may also be more time consuming chores scheduled on Mondays, i.e., major clean outs of the feed room, refrigerator, paddocks, etc.

 Each year the program is run slightly differently.
-There may be opportunity to split shifts or share chores in order to get more of a real"day off".
-Riders often pair up so one does the AM chores for two horses and the other does PM chores.
+There may be opportunity to split shifts or share chores in order to get more of a real "day off".
+Riders often pair up so one does the A.M. chores for two horses and the other does P.M. chores.
+All of this will be addressed at the start of the program.

-However, even in the best-case scenario, you can expect to sleep in maybe two Mondays a month.
+Even in the best-case scenario, you can expect to sleep in maybe two Mondays a month.